 Thank you for your apology.
 I forgive you.

 Thank.
-The student can acknowledge the time and effort it takes to resolve conflicts.
+The student can acknowledge the time and effort it takes resolving conflicts.

 Thank you for working on this with me.